yukitagushi/drive-base64-converter/README.md

 > **Note:** Because the frontend is a static `public/` bundle, browser code cannot read `process.env.*`.
 The `/api/public-env` endpoint surfaces the public Supabase credentials at runtime, so both `SUPABASE_*` (server) and `NEXT_PUBLIC_SUPABASE_*` (browser) variables should be configured in Vercel.

+### Supabase storage bucket

+Large files are staged in Supabase Storage before being forwarded to Gemini so that uploads exceeding Vercel's request size limits succeed.
+Apply the SQL in `supabase/schema.sql` and `supabase/policies.sql` (or run equivalent statements) to provision the private bucket and its policies:

+- Bucket ID: `gemini-upload-cache`
+- Policies: staff members can insert/select/delete objects within the bucket using the anon key, while API routes clean up staged objects after Gemini ingestion.

+The UI enforces a 60 MB cap per upload to keep server-side processing within the limits of Vercel Node Functions.

 ## Demo login

 The local fallback (when Supabase credentials are omitted) ships with a demo account: